hugo-toha/guides/content/posts/getting-started/prepare-site/index.md

 #### Add Data

 Most of the contents of this theme is driven by some YAML files in `data` directory.
 In this section, we are going to add some sample data.
-Since, we building a multilingual site, we are going to keep the data for each language separate into their own locale folder.
+Since, we're building a multilingual site, we are going to keep the data for each language separate into their own locale folder.

 At first, create `en` folder inside your `data` directory.
 We are going to add data for `English` language here.